 What is Spinal Fusion Surgery?

-Spinal fusion is a surgical procedure that involves placing pieces of bone in between two vertebrae which will help fuse the two segments together to eliminate movement between them, relieving the patient of pain and other symptoms of degenerative disc disease, as well as other conditions like deformity, instability, or a spinal break that can cause similar symptoms.
-The bone fragments are kept in place by a mechanism of rods, screws, and cylinders.
+Spinal fusion is a surgical procedure that involves placing pieces of bone in between two vertebrae.
+This is done to fuse the two segments together to eliminate movement between them, and relieves the patient of pain and other symptoms of degenerative disc disease, as well as other conditions like deformity, instability, or a spinal break that can cause similar symptoms.
+The bone fragments are kept in place by a mechanism consisting of rods, screws, and cylinders.

-It will take several months for the segments to fuse together, but when they do, the spine will be stable and immobile.
-This helps in greatly reducing or eliminating chronic back pain and extremities like the legs or arms.
+It takes several months for the segments to fuse together, but when they do, the spine becomes stable and immobile.
+This helps in greatly reducing or eliminating chronic back pain, and pain in extremities like the legs or arms.
 When the bones fuse together, it cannot be undone.
-This is why it is recommended to try traditional non-surgical methods first before deciding on having this type of surgery.
+This is why it is recommended to try traditional non-surgical methods first before deciding on proceeding with this type of surgery.

 Ideal Candidates for Spinal Fusion